 |Home Upcoming Safaris Guest Testimonials Mini-documentary Photography books From the Field Greg du Toit Guest Speaking The Concept Safaris General Africa Photo Workshop Online Gallery Blog Published Social Media Contact||

 This exciting new safari is simply a one-of-a-kind.
 It has been designed from scratch to be able to offer you a truly authentic 'Out of Africa' experience as you venture far off the beaten track to a very special corner of Africa.
 No other safari itinerary can offer the unique mix and blend of experiences that this one does.
-In one sentence, this safari offers up rift valley lakes; forests; wetlands; great plains; birdlife; wild frontiers; mammals; predators; nocturnal wildlife; culture; research; education; photography across numerous genres; conservation; mountains; rivers; wildernesses; the great migration; plains game; big 5 territory; dramatic scenery - plus a spirit of adventure and freedom.
+In one sentence, this safari offers up rift valley lakes; forests; great plains; birdlife; wild frontiers; mammals; predators; nocturnal wildlife; culture; research; education; photography across numerous genres; conservation; mountains; rivers; wildernesses; plains game; big game; dramatic scenery - plus a spirit of adventure and freedom.
 If you want to avoid the tourist traps and if you want to experience Africa like it once was, the 'real Africa', then keep reading for full itinerary details...

 Night 1 - Overnight edge of Nairobi National Park